 For many food and beverage companies, paper documentation, binders, and filing cabinets cause frustration and waste valuable time.
 Chelan Fruit, the largest fruit packing co-op in the US, felt the challenges of using a paper-based system firsthand and sought a more efficient way of doing things.
 Here, discover how their company successfully transitioned its entire food safety program to a paperless system using SafetyChain.

 Achieving audit-readiness and regulatory compliance are two of the most complex challenges the food industry faces.
 For Sokol and Company, a food products supplier with a vast product line, keeping up with new FSMA regulations and preparing for audits was daunting, and introduced a need for a new food safety management solution.

-When it comes to choosing food safety and quality assurance software, it’s important to know that no two software solutions are the same.
+When it comes to choosing quality assurance software, it’s important to know that no two software solutions are the same.
 We’ve assembled a list of top questions asked by seasoned IT professionals from some of the leading food companies in North America.
-To make it easy to identify the best FSQA software solution for your plant and compare solutions, be sure to ask the following:
+To make it easy to identify the best FSQA software solution or plant management platform for your food, beverage, or CPG facility, be sure to ask the following when comparing solutions:

 The role that technology leaders hold in F&B operations is changing.
 Here’s why, and what it means for IT and the future of food companies.